 Through DDS, individuals with intellectual disabilities can live in the community, rather than an institution, by receiving services tailored to their needs.
-Several waivers provide a variety of home and community-based services to people with intellectual disability, Prader Willi Syndrome or with Autism Spectrum Disorder.
+Several waivers provide a variety of home and community-based services to people with intellectual disability or Prader Willi Syndrome.
 Individuals who qualify for the program can continue to receive services as they age.

 Categories of services and supports include: